-Each of the above overhead absorption rates has been explained in the following pages:
+Each of the above overhead absorption rates has been explained in the following pages :

-(1) Actual Overhead Rate: Actual overhead rate as otherwise called rate is calculated by dividing the This the historical rate. actual overhead absorbed by the actual quantity or value of the base selected for a particular period.
+(1) Actual Overhead Rate: Actual overhead rate as otherwise called the historical rate.
+This rate is calculated by dividing the actual overhead absorbed by the actual quantity or value of the base selected for a particular period.
 Assuming that overhead rate is calculated on monthly basis, the following formula is expressed as: